Mr Clark: Year 6

 Challenge yourself to change the sentence in 5 different ways.

-We were given a short piece of information about The Plague with two questions at the end to discuss linked to Covid-19 and the government’s advice.
+The first discussion task we were given a short piece of information about The Plague with two questions at the end to discuss linked to Covid-19 and the government’s advice.

 - What would you say to people who are ignoring the advice?